arvidn/libtorrent/docs/dht_sec.rst

 size of the DHT, that is quite likely to be possible by anyone in control of a /8 IP block.

 The size of the DHT is approximately 8.4 million nodes.
-This is estmiated by observing that a typical routing table typically has about 20 of its top routing table buckets full.
+This is estimated by observing that a typical routing table typically has about 20 of its top routing table buckets full.
 That means the key space is dense enough to contain 8 nodes for every combination of the 20 top bits of node IDs.